6 tips on how to pursue a modeling career

 When life throws you what may feel like a fresh new amazing start, or even a curveball, it was there for some lesson, some saving grace moment or some necessary twist to your journey.

 It’s a chance for new things that are even better than last month’s things.

 And on that note, I thought I would share this.

 You pinky promise not to judge me, right?

-So, when I quit my full time job about 7 years ago, I thought it was the best decision for me at the time.
+When I quit my full-time job about 8 years ago, I thought it was the best decision for me at the time.

 And in some ways it was.

 Quitting was the best decision - for me.

 I was working full time at an Advertising Agency and I loved my job.